undpindia/dicra/DiCRA/docs/dpg-criteria/criteria-2.md

 PostgreSQL - It is released under the PostgreSQL License, a liberal Open Source license, similar to the BSD or MIT licenses.

 **Datasets**
  Each of the datasets made available through the DiCRA PLatform have their own data use licensing and citation requirement, most of it Creative Commons License (with the requirement of Attribution).
-Details pertaining to individual datasets and their license along with Citation is available here.
+Details pertaining to individual datasets and their license along with Citation is available [here](https://github.com/undpindia/Data4Policy/blob/main/DiCRA/datasets_metadata.xlsx)